 If the return type of M, before the application of any type arguments ActualTypeArgs, contains a settable field name, then M is the target.

-No prospective method call is generated if:
+No prospective method call is generated if any of the following are true:

 A named argument cannot be associated with a target.